 Caching Behavior

-This page explains how the SDK caches data to reduce unnecessary API calls.
+This page explains how the SDK handles data caching.

 Schema Cache